RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 .. note::
     You can assume that your input will definitely be a letter.
 Don't worry about what might happen if somebody tries to use your function with an input parameter that is something other than a single letter, like ``alphabet_position("grandpa22!")``

-When (you think) you are finished, the best way to test your function is to fire up the python shell in your terminal, and then import your file as a module:
+When (you think) you are finished, the best way to test your function is to fire up the Python shell in your terminal, and then import your file as a module:

 ::